Ask for a carer’s assessment

 - breaks from caring (called respite care).

-Whether or not you qualify for council help, the council must give you information and advice about other support options you could explore.
+Whether or not you qualify for council help, the council should give you information and advice about other support options you could explore.

 For more information, read our factsheet Getting help from the council as a carer.